bmdevx/amcrest-ad110/README.md

 constructor({
     ipAddr: 'Device IP Address',
     password: 'device password',
-    retryDelay: 60000,    //(optional) How often to try and reconnect after loosing connection
+    retryDelay: 1000,     //(optional) How often to try and reconnect after loosing connection in millis
     rawCodes: false       //(optional) Use rawCode data (properties are not uniform) })